tsaruggan/matisse/docs/MIS.md

 <dd><p>Looks at each channel’s colour information and multiplies the inverse of the blend and base colours.
 The result colour is always a lighter colour.
 Screening with black leaves the colour unchanged.
 Screening with white produces white.
 The effect is similar to projecting multiple photographic slides on top of each other.</p>
 </dd>
 <dt><a href="#overlay">overlay(baseColour, blendColour)</a> ⇒ <code><a href="#Colour">Colour</a></code></dt>
-<dd><p>Multiplies or screens the colors, depending on the base color.
-The base color is not replaced, but mixed with the blend color to reflect the lightness or darkness of the original color.</p>
+<dd><p>Multiplies or screens the colours, depending on the base colour.
+The base colour is not replaced, but mixed with the blend colour to reflect the lightness or darkness of the original colour.</p>
 </dd>
 <dt><a href="#darken">darken(baseColour, blendColour)</a> ⇒ <code><a href="#Colour">Colour</a></code></dt>
 <dd><p>Looks at the colour information in each channel and selects the base or blend colour—whichever is darker—as the result colour.</p>